 NovaSAR-1 Data can be opened and processed using the following software:

 - GAMMA produced by Gamma Remote Sensing – NovaSAR-1 Readers are available in Gamma

 - ENVI SARScape produced by Harris Geospatial

-The NovaSAR-1 Product Reader is available as a SNAP Extension which can be installed via (Tools->Plugins->Available Plugins).
-It can also be manually downloaded here
+There is a NovaSAR-1 Product Reader available as a SNAP Extension which can be installed via (Tools->Plugins->Available Plugins).
+It can also be manually downloaded here.

 Instructions for installing the ESA SNAP toolbox and NovaSAR-1 reader plug-in

 - Install the SNAP Sentinel-1 toolbox using the links above